BACK

 General Information

 Diseases caused by Streptococcus pneumoniae (S. pneumoniae) are a major public health problem worldwide.
-About 90 distinct pneumococcal serotypes have been identified throughout the world.
+More than 100 distinct pneumococcal serotypes have been identified throughout the world.
+S. pneumoniae is the leading cause of community-acquired pneumonia.
+Pneumococcal resistance to antimicrobials is a serious and rapidly increasing problem worldwide.
+There are two principal types of pneumococcal vaccines currently in use: pneumococcal polysaccharide vaccine (PPV) and pneumococcal conjugate vaccines (PCV).

 Transmission